fusiondirectory/fusiondirectory-orchestrator/README.md

 # FusionDirectory Orchestrator

-FusionDirectory Orchestrator is a REST API orchestrator.
+FusionDirectory Orchestrator is a RESTful web service using JWT authentication, designed to manage and execute tasks efficiently.

-It is a part of our new workflow management system defined in FusionDirectory Is purpose is to execute tasks defined in FusionDirectory.
+It supports multiple endpoints with plugin integration for custom processing or specialized tasks.

+Tasks are defined within FusionDirectory, with a client available to query endpoints and manage workflows.

+Common tasks include account lifecycle, notifications, reminders, mail automation, audit log management, and more.

 ## Features

 * Tasks management.
 * Tasks execution.
+* Workflow management.
 * JWT Authentication methods

 ## Tasks management

-FusionDirectory Orchestrator REST API allows the retrieval of existing created tasks.
+FusionDirectory Orchestrator REST API provides seamless management and retrieval of tasks created within FusionDirectory.
-It offers a simple view on the status of each task.
+It offers a clear and concise view of the status of each task, including subtasks, allowing for detailed tracking and reporting.

-It is possible to retrieve specialized tasks and see their content.
+With its extensible design, the Orchestrator supports specialized tasks such as mail automation, notifications, reminders, account lifecycle management, and audit log processing, enabling tailored workflows to meet diverse needs

 ## Tasks execution

-One of the main aspects of FusionDirectory Orchestrator is to allow processing of some desired tasks.
+One of the core functionalities of the **FusionDirectory Orchestrator** is the execution and processing of various tasks as defined within FusionDirectory.

-For example :

-*  In case of a task of type "Mail", the list of related emails will be sent if scheduled is matched.
-*  In case of a task of type "Life Cycle", the specialized supann attributes will be updated accordingly.
+- **Mail Tasks**:
+  When triggered, tasks of type "Mail" will automatically send the relevant emails if the scheduled conditions are met, ensuring timely communication.

+- **Life Cycle Tasks**:
+  These tasks are responsible for updating specialized attributes, such as *supann* attributes, in accordance with defined lifecycle processes.

+- **Notification Tasks**:
+  When attributes are modified, "Notification" tasks will send automated email alerts to keep users informed of changes.

+- **Reminder Tasks**:
+  These tasks send reminders to users, potentially including links to extend or prolong their account, ensuring critical actions are not missed.

+- **Audit Tasks**:
+  Tasks of this type allow for the management of audit logs, including the deletion of logs based on configurable retention policies, ensuring compliance and data management.

+The **Orchestrator client** provides a user-friendly interface to activate and manage these tasks, allowing for seamless workflow execution and efficient task orchestration across the system.

 ## Get help